Writing Microstation (DGN) Tags with FME

 Add a Writer to the workspace (from the Writers menu select Add Writer).

-Click the Parameters button and set the Write Tags setting to Yes then click OK.
+Set the Write Tags parameter to Yes, then click OK.

-Click OK, this will open the Feature Type dialog box, call the Level Name: Parks and click OK
+Click OK, this will open the Feature Type dialog box, set the Level Name to Parks and click OK

 The same parameter exists in the Navigator window in an existing workspace: